-First violation: 25% of season
+- First violation: 25% of season

-Second violation: 50% of season
+- Second violation: 50% of season

-Third violation: 100% of season

-• Fourth violation: Loss of participation for remainder of school year

-Students who have a Code of Conduct violation must seek reinstatement following any violation to regain eligibility.
-This requires the completion of an Athletic Waiver which can be obtained from the Athletic Director.
-If a member of school administration has a reasonable suspicion that a specific co-curricular participant may have violated the district's code of conduct, he/she may question that student about a possible violation.
+- Third violation: Loss of athletic eligibility for middle school career curricular participant may have violated the district's code of conduct, he/she may question that student about a possible violation.
 In responding to any such questioning about his/her personal actions, it is expected that the student shall answer truthfully.
 Also during the questioning process, a student may not attempt to mislead or misrepresent himself/herself, which may impede the investigation.
 If a student's answer is subsequently found to be untrue, the disciplinary action/penalty will be doubled.
 (Example: a half season suspension will become a full season.)